hartwigmedical/actin/algo/README.md

 HAS_KNOWN_ACTIVE_BRAIN_METASTASES | Tumor details > hasActiveBrainLesions = 1
 HAS_KNOWN_SYMPTOMATIC_BRAIN_METASTASES | Tumor details > hasSymptomaticBrainLesions = 1
 HAS_BONE_METASTASES | Tumor details > hasBoneLesions = 1
-HAS_MEASURABLE_DISEASE_RECIST | Tumor details > hasMeasurableDiseaseRecist = 1
+HAS_LUNG_METASTASES | Tumor details > otherLesionDescription like %Pulmonal% or %Lung% HAS_MEASURABLE_DISEASE_RECIST | Tumor details > hasMeasurableDiseaseRecist = 1
 HAS_BIOPSY_AMENABLE_LESION | Presence of WGS details (to be extended) HAS_COLLECTED_TUMOR_BIOPSY_WITHIN_ X_MONTHS_BEFORE_IC | Presence of WGS details (to be extended)